pschanely/crosshair-vscode/README.md

 The extension defines the following commands:

+* `crosshair-vscode.pick`.
+Show a quick pick that allows you to select a command to execute.

+  This is handy if you do not want to memorize individual commands, and want to set up a single keyboard shortcut to invoke crosshair-vscode.

 * `crosshair-vscode.check`.
-Check the file or folder.
+Check the file.

-   There is an optional argument indicating the path (to a file or a folder).
+   There is an optional argument indicating the path to a file.
    If no path is given, check the current active file in the editor.

+* `crosshair-vscode.check-at`.
+Check the function under the caret in the editor.

 * `crosshair-vscode.watch`.
-Watch the file or folder.
+Watch the file and check with crosshair on changes.

-   There is an optional argument indicating the path (to a file or a folder).
+   There is an optional argument indicating the path to a file.
    If no path is given, watch the current active file in the editor.

 Please see [Section "Usage"](#Usage) for more details.